jeanflower/FinKitty/README.md

  - stage the changes to package.json
  - delete the chromedriver entry from package.json
- - install chromedriver using something equivalent to ``npm install chromedriver --chromedriver_filepath=/Users/jeanflower/Downloads/chromedriver_mac64_m1.zip``
+ - install chromedriver using something equivalent to ``npm install chromedriver --save-dev --chromedriver_filepath=/Users/jeanflower/Downloads/chromedriver_mac64_m1.zip``
  - revert changes to package.json, package-lock.json
- - run tests to see if the newpackage is working as expected
+ - run tests to see if the new package is working as expected

 See coverage by typing `CI=true npm test -- --coverage`, then look for /coverage/index.html for the results.
 To exclude selenium browser tests (which don't seem to generate coverage data anyway), use `CI=true npm test -- --testPathIgnorePatterns=browser  --coverage`, or to use the local server, `REACT_APP_ORIGIN_APPENDAGE= REACT_APP_SERVER_URL_NOT_SECRET=http://localhost:3001/finkitty/ CI=true npm test -- --testPathIgnorePatterns=browser  --coverage`